 4. How will I know if I am cast and what role I have?

-Casts are announced live online the Sunday after auditions.
-The link and time will be shared with all that auditioned.
+Casts are announced either by email or live on Zoom.
+The Show Coordinator will let families of all auditioning students know when and how to expect cast announcments.
 The roles are also visible online to families cast in the show after casting is announced.

-Students cut from the show will be notified by the show's coordinator via email before the online live cast announcement.
+If cuts are made, students cut from the show will be notified by the Show Coordinator via email before the general cast annoucement is made by email or online live.

 5. If I am not called to Callbacks does that mean I am cut from the show?